Kádár István and his Hajdú soldiers, 1658

 23 September 1658: the heroic death of the valiant Kádár István and his Hajdú soldiers in the Battle of Berettyóújfalu

 They were given nobility according to their ennoblement letter made on 16 February 1651.
 You can see their coat of arms in this document: there is an arm holding a sword, an arm cut off from the shoulder.
-It indicated the deed why the nobility was given to the father who killed a Turk warrior in this way in a battle.
+It indicated the deed of why the nobility was given to the father who killed a Turk warrior in this way in a battle.
 Their noble pre-name, „of Borosjenő / Borosjenői” shows the place of the deed.

-Prince Rákóczi sent Kádár István to defend the crossing place of the Berettyó River in 1658 in the time when the Crimean Tatars invaded the country.
-This ford was near to the settlement of Berettyóújfalu.
+Prince Rákóczi sent Kádár István to defend the crossing place of the Berettyó River in 1658 the time when the Crimean Tatars invaded the country.
+This ford was near the settlement of Berettyóújfalu.
 The warriors were ordered to block the crossing of the Tatars who were supposed to arrive from the direction of Várad Castle (now Oradea).

 Kádár had 200 Borderland warriors who took up positions at the crossing on 20 September 1658 and were able to repel the Tatars for long days.
 They fought like Leonidas, opposing several thousands of Tatars but the enemy eventually crossed the river at another place and got behind them on 23 September.